ixlab/vidformer/README.md

 It uses a declarative specification format to represent transformations.
 This enables:

-* **⚡ Transparent Optimization:** Vidformer optimizes the execution of declarative specifications just like a relational database optimizes relational queries.
+* **Transparent Optimization:** Vidformer optimizes the execution of declarative specifications just like a relational database optimizes relational queries.

-* **⏳ Lazy/Deferred Execution:** Video results can be retrieved on-demand, allowing for practically instantaneous playback of video results.
+* **Lazy/Deferred Execution:** Video results can be retrieved on-demand, allowing for practically instantaneous playback of video results.

-* **🔄 Transpilation:** Vidformer specifications can be created from existing code (like `cv2`).
+* **Familiar Technologies:** Vidformer builds on open technologies you may already use:
+  * **OpenCV:** A `cv2`-compatible interface ensures both you (and LLMs) can use  existing knowlege and code.
+  * **Supervision:** [Supervision](https://supervision.roboflow.com/latest/)-compatible annotators make visualizing computer vision models trivial.
+  * **Jupyter:** View transformed videos instantly right in your notebook.
+  * **FFmpeg:** Built on the same libraries, codecs, and formats that run the world.
+  * **HTTP Live Streaming (HLS):** Serve transformed videos over a network directly into any media player.
+  * **Apache OpenDAL:** Access source videos no matter where they are stored.

 ## 🚀 Quick Start